adam-lynch/simple-feature-detector/README.md

 -----------

 ### Browser support
-Since it current uses ClassList, support is [limited](http://caniuse.com/#search=classlist) to modern browsers.
+Since it currently uses ClassList, support is [limited](http://caniuse.com/#search=classlist) to modern browsers.

 -----------
 \* You wouldn't want to check for a vendor+property combination when it never existed (like `o-border-radius`), among other possible reasons.